Chemical Peels

 What to Expect After the Chemical Peel

 Depending upon the type of chemical peel, a reaction similar to sunburn occurs following the procedure.
 Peeling usually involves redness, followed by scaling or light sloughing that ends within three to seven days.
 Mild peels may be repeated at two to four-week intervals until the desired clinical effect is achieved.
+Medium-depth and deep peeling may result in slight swelling and water blisters that may break, crust, turn brown, and peel off in seven to 14 days.

+If necessary, medium-depth peels may be repeated every six to twelve months.
 You will work with our licensed esthetician to determine the depth of peel that is right for you.
-This joint decision can vary, depending upon the condition of your skin and the objectives of treatment.
+This joint decision can vary depending on your skin’s condition and the treatment objectives.
+It is important to avoid overexposure to the sun after a chemical peel since the new skin is fragile and more susceptible to complications.

-What Are the possible Complications of Chemical Peels?
+What are the Possible Complications of Chemical Peels?